ezekiel24r/NvidiaProfileStore/README.md

 - Check to make sure Resizable Bar is enabled

+- Overclocking settings to your preference
 	- My computer by default already enabled intel's turbo boost technology, which allows the OS to do a substantial overclock.
 You can see this happening in the Intel XTU tool if you do the stress test.

 **Windows Settings**